Flag of the European Union EU Clinical Trials Register Help

 Adverse event reporting additional description

 The Safety Analysis Set consisted of all prospective participants who received any amount of IP.
+Adverse Event data only for participants receiving study drug in this study was collected.

 Assessment type